gojiplus/ttmm/README.md

 * **--module** – run a function or module entry point (e.g. `package.module:main`) and trace calls within the repository.
 * **--script** – run an arbitrary Python script in the repository and trace calls.

-Use `ttmm --help` for full documentation.
+Use `zerottmm --help` for full documentation.

 ## Examples